Kayyleigh/BarNotation/README.md

 Planned features and improvements include:

 - [ ] More languages!
-I will do my best to convince my friends to help me translate to German, French, Spanish, Czech, Slovak, Romanian and Greek.
+I will do my best to convince my friends to help me translate to German, French, Spanish, Slovak, Romanian and Greek.
 - [ ] Enable custom library zoom level
 - [ ] Implement tagging feature for notes in the notes menu (potentially replacing the "course code" idea)
 - [ ] Make text cells support hyperlinks, italic, and bold